foliojs/pdfkit/README.md

 ## Coming soon!

 - Patterns fills
-- Higher level APIs for creating tables and laying out content
+- Higher level APIs for laying out content
 - More performance optimizations
 - Even more awesomeness, perhaps written by you!
 Please fork this repository and send me pull requests.